desivar/aide-memoire/README.md

 ## Future Work
-The app could be imroved by adding log in log out, a user needs to make an acoount to keep the information.
+The app could be improved by adding log in log out, a user needs to make an acoount to keep the information.